Sunway Baby Lab

 47500 Selangor.

-Email: @email
+Email: [email protected]

 Facebook: Sunway Baby Lab

-Our Research
+Our Past Research

 Infant Tone Perception (Language Study)

-How do we study babies?
+How do we study Children?

 Behaviour Observation Studies: